This post contains affiliate links. Please see our disclosure policy.

 - Push through your front heel to rise back to the starting position and repeat for the desired number of reps.

-To ensure you maintain proper form, here are a few tips for doing backward lunges:
+Here are a few more tips for doing backward lunges:

 - Maintain an upright posture: Keep your chest lifted and shoulders back.
 (Avoid leaning forward on your front leg.)